Trail running might just be the most refreshing way to fall back in love with running.

 #5: Include Strength Training And Balance Exercises

-One of the most significant differences between trail running and road running is that the uneven terrain of trail running is much more challenging for the small, stabilizing muscles in your ankles and feet, particularly if you are running technical trails with lots of rocks, tree roots, loose gravel, etc.
+One of the most significant differences between trail and road running is that the uneven terrain of trail running is much more challenging for the small, stabilizing muscles in your ankles and feet, particularly if you are running technical trails with lots of rocks, tree roots, loose gravel, etc.

 You can decrease your risk of twisting your ankle and falling on trails by strengthening your feet and ankles with balance exercises such as single-leg balance drills, single-leg hops, picking up marbles with your toes, single-leg squats, and balancing on wobble boards or unstable surfaces.